charleshamesse/INFOF420-Coresets/Defense/INFO-F420-P.md

 $$
 <!--
 for any point $x$ on $S$, there exists a point $y \in J$ such that $||x - y|| \leq \delta$. -->
-- This can be done by processing $P$ into a data structure that can answer $\varepsilon$-approximate nearest-neighbor queries.
+- We process $P$ into a data structure that can answer $\varepsilon$-approximate nearest-neighbor queries.
 - K-d trees allow exact nearest-neighbor queries.

 ---